 Voided shipments will appear with a strikethrough in your Shipments grid.
 Click the Voided status in the left-hand sidebar to view all voided shipments.

-Refunds are issues by the postage provider!
+Refunds are issued by the postage provider!

 Please contact your carrier or postage provider directly to inquire about the status of refunds, determine why a void request was unsuccessful, or ask questions about your postage billing history.